 Click on the photo to view a larger image.

-This Commission will analyze the main drivers of health inequalities in the Americas, focusing on gender, ethnicity, and human rights as well as the social, economic, environmental, political and cultural factors that shape health.
+The Commission analysed the main drivers of health inequalities in the Americas, focusing on gender, ethnicity, and human rights as well as the social, economic, environmental, political and cultural factors that shape health.
 The principles and approaches associated with the Social Determinants of Health, Rights-based Approach to Health, and Health in All Policies Agenda will play a significant role in the recommended measures.

-The Commission will propose practical recommendations for countries and international organizations to address health inequities and inequalities, based on evidence and in collaboration with stakeholders and countries.
+The Commission proposed practical recommendations for countries and international organizations to address health inequities and inequalities, based on evidence and in collaboration with stakeholders and countries.

-Fifteen countries of the Americas participate as partners, helping collect data, develop monitoring frameworks, and providing information and advice on successful and unsuccessful approaches to improve equity and health inequalities.
-They will also have input into the final recommendations made by the Commission.
+Fifteen countries of the Americas participated as partners, helping collect data, develop monitoring frameworks, and provide information and advice on successful and unsuccessful approaches to improve equity and health inequalities.
+They also had input into the final recommendations made by the Commission.

-The commission has created an information brochure, available to read in both English and Spanish
+The commission created an information brochure, available to read in both English and Spanish

-The Commissioners meet periodically with a defined agenda of work to analyze of the evidence and the final recommendations.
-These meetings provide an opportunity to learn from experiences in partner countries, as well as allowing them to hear input from members of civil society, government and academia on local experiences of equity and inequality in health in addition to best practices.
+The Commissioners met periodically with a defined agenda of work to analyze of the evidence and the final recommendations.
+These meetings provided an opportunity to learn from experiences in partner countries, as well as allowing them to hear input from members of civil society, government and academia on local experiences of equity and inequality in health in addition to best practices.

-The IHE will conduct evidence reviews in the ten areas that the Commission will focus on.
-These reports will present the most up-to-date data, as well as evidence and good practices on health equity, and will be used as the inputs to the Commission's final recommendations.
-Those areas are:
+The IHE also conducted evidence reviews in the ten areas of focus that present the most up-to-date data, as well as evidence and good practices on health equity.

 1. Inter-generational transmission, early years, young people and education